Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 * If there is no marker, or the marker is a cross, mouse drag slides the cut in its plane (translation).
 * With a cross in place, press the Up and Down arrows or Left and Right arrows to activate stretch mode (a line will appear).
 Adjust the atlas overlay to match your section.
 The panel can be resized towards the left (common border with Control Panel) and towards the bottom (common border with Filmstrip).

-6. Once a section is registered to a satisfactory standard, tick the box in the filmstrip to save the registration.
+6. **Once a section is registered to a satisfactory standard, tick the box in the filmstrip to save the registration**.
 This will change the registration status from orange (in progress) to green (registered).
 This automatically propagates the registration to the remaining sections to help with scaling.

 7. To establish the series cutting angle, look through sections with `key anatomical landmarks <https://zenodo.org/records/7575515>`_.
 Once the angle is established, apply this to all the registered sections.
 The angles will automatically propagate to remaining sections.